How much do consumers care about ESG and sustainability? 10 top ESG reporting frameworks explained and compared

 Companies investing in ESG initiatives can sustain and adapt to an ever-changing landscape.
 For example, businesses that properly integrate ESG principles into their core operations are better able to identify cost-saving opportunities and enjoy lower energy consumption, reduced resource waste and an overall reduction in operational costs.

 While ESG reporting is only mandatory for publicly traded companies in some jurisdictions at this point, it seems to be heading in that direction for the rest of the corporate world, too.
-Companies that overlook ESG policies now might have to deal with them later, in the form of legal, regulatory, reputational and compliance issues.
+Companies that overlook ESG policies now might have to deal with them later in the form of legal, regulatory, reputational and compliance issues.

 Is ESG for businesses of all sizes?

-Sometimes, SMBs assume that their lack of resources can be a hindrance to ESG adoption and that their ESG efforts won't pay off in the long run.
+Sometimes, SMBs assume their lack of resources can be a hindrance to ESG adoption and that their ESG efforts won't pay off in the long run.
 However, investing in ESG -- even on a smaller scale -- can always have a positive effect on a business.

-While larger organizations may have extra resources to set up ESG policies or form high-level sustainability partnerships, SMBs can attract socially conscious investors without going through the bureaucracy and red tape that larger organizations face.
+While larger organizations might have extra resources to set up ESG policies or form high-level sustainability partnerships, SMBs can attract socially conscious investors without going through the bureaucracy and red tape that larger organizations face.
 Smaller businesses often are also in closer proximity to their customers and have ample opportunities to share their sustainability stories and connect at a deeper level.

 ESG for the long term